Stockton University: Atlantic City campus

 The university has built an Atlantic City campus at the Boardwalk and Albany Ave, with student residences overlooking the beach and Boardwalk.
 Stockton University Atlantic City opened fall 2018 with more than 500 residential students and more than 1,800 students taking courses in the new Academic Center, built on the former site of Atlantic City High School.
-The project is a public-private partnership with Atlantic City Development Corp., or AC Devco, a non-profit modeled on New Brunswick Development Corp., which expanded Rutgers' New Brunswick campus.
+The project is a public-private partnership with Atlantic City Development Corp., or AC Devco, a non-profit modeled on New Brunswick Development Corp, which expanded Rutgers' New Brunswick campus.
 The project includes a parking garage topped by new offices for South Jersey Gas, with 879 parking spaces for use by the university, South Jersey Gas and the public; and an academic building that can accommodate up to 1,800 students.
 The university also owns and operates the nearby Rothenberg Building.

 Funding sources for the Atlantic City campus include $50.4 million in bonds from the Atlantic County Improvement Authority from proceeds of almost $70 million in tax credits issued by the New Jersey Economic Development Authority.

+In 2023, Stockton opened Parkview Hall, a second Atlantic City residential complex for students.
+The 133,055-square-foot residential complex combines six stories of student housing and amenities, including 107 apartments capable of housing 416 students.

 In December 2014, Stockton had purchased the shuttered Showboat Atlantic City hotel and casino for $18 million, with plans to develop a full-service residential campus awarding undergraduate and graduate degrees and other professional training programs.
 The former resort, dubbed the "Island Campus", would have been converted casino and employee spaces into classrooms, cafeteria space and offices for faculty and staff.
 Several floors of hotel rooms would be renovated into student housing, while the remaining rooms would be operated as a hotel.
 The House of Blues would be modified to house the school's performing arts programs.

 Soon after, it was publicly disclosed that Trump Entertainment Resorts held a covenant to the property, preventing the site from being used as anything other than a casino.
 It was through this covenant that Trump Entertainment Resorts prevented Stockton's plans to open an Atlantic City campus on the Showboat property.
 President Saatkamp came under fire for making the purchase despite knowing about the covenant.
 The university reached a deal to lease the property from investor Glenn Straub, who planned to purchase the Showboat.
 Straub later sued the university to prevent Stockton from backing out of the deal.
 Stockton sold the Showboat property to Bart Blatstein in January 2016.